 Results to Date

-Over 26,400 sixth graders more than 40 schools in Michigan have participated in the program.
-Of these students, over 10,800 have been part of our research.
+Over 32,433 sixth graders in more than 50 schools in Michigan have participated in the program.
+Of these students, over 12,280 have been part of our research, including 2,800 students who participated in optional health screenings.
 Research results demonstrate that this program has improved the health of the students it has reached.

 - Physiologic screenings show improvements in measures such as serum cholesterol, LDL cholesterol, triglyceride levels, blood sugar, and measures of fitness.